 Top Articles

 How to build a more prominent thyroid cartilage has only recently been described for masculinization in a female to male transgender patient.
-In this solitary description onlay cartilage grafts from the rib were used for tracheal augmentation.
+In this solitary description onlay cartilage grafts from the rib were used for laryngeal prominence augmentation.
 Since the Adam’s Apple is a cartilaginous structure it is logical that cartilage grafting would be an effective technique.

 Highlights:

-2) Masculinization of the neck can be done by tracheal augmentation.
+2) Masculinization of the neck can be done by implant augmentation of the thyroid cartilages.

-3) A synthetic tracheal implant can be used to create more projection of the upper V
+3) A porous polyethyene implant can be used to create more projection of the upper portion of the thyroid cartilages creating a more visible Adam’s Apple.

 Dr. Barry Eppley